marbotte/sr_cce/extraction/viewExtraction.md

 Holsti and randomly adjusted coefficient of Krippendorff’s alpha

-**Results**: General result: raise in preparedness for CC and its consequences $$KNOWLEDGE$$ - students rated themselves: pre- 51%, post- 75%, significative chi-squared test - t-test show also a significative increase on the same data Comparing educative approach: - all of the innovative approach es are rated to convey a much better understanding
+**Results**: General result: raise in preparedness for CC and its consequences ((KNOWLEDGE)) - students rated themselves: pre- 51%, post- 75%, significative chi-squared test - t-test show also a significative increase on the same data Comparing educative approach: - all of the innovative approach es are rated to convey a much better understanding